Welcome to St Kitts cruise port guide!

 The ferry pier in Nevis is located at Charlestown, the capital city and birthplace of Alexander Hamilton.
 You can visit several landmarks within a short walking distance from the pier, such as The Museum of Nevis History (the birthplace of Alexander Hamilton), Jewish Cemetery, Nevis Hot Springs, and Charleston Methodist Church.
 Botanical Gardens are nice to see, but you need to take a cab and ride for around 10-15 minutes to get there.

 The ferry from St Kitts to Nevis departs around ten times per day (usually once per hour) and there are several different companies offering ferry rides.
-The ticket cost is approximately $10 each way plus $1 tax.
-However, be mindful when buying a round-trip ticket because you’ll need to select a specific return time.
-Ferries are quite small, so don’t wait for the last ferry, and make sure you plan your day accordingly to your ship schedule.
+You’ll need to select a specific return time when buying a round-trip ticket.
+The ferries are quite small, so don’t wait for the last ferry, and make sure you plan your day according to your ship schedule.

 See the list of Nevis shore excursions